 Three fundamental ways to counter the prosecutor’s argument are to:

-Your defense attorney can dive into why the cause is not because of intoxication, but actually from bad road conditions, the other driver’s actions, or a car defect.
-The attorney could also argue the accident happened because of self-defense or in a moment of passion or temporary insanity.
+Your defense lawyer can dive into why the cause is not because of intoxication, but actually from bad road conditions, the other driver’s actions, or a car defect.
+The best dwi attorney in Houston could also argue the accident happened because of self-defense or in a moment of passion or temporary insanity.

 Police officers must abide by the Fourth Amendment that protects against unreasonable search and seizures and the Fifth Amendment that protects your Miranda Rights, or your right to remain silent.